After a shaky start, Google's Android Wear is now an increasingly mature platform thanks to the update to Android Wear 2.0.

 A slick debut from Fossil

-Compatibility: Android (Full), iPhone (Limited) | Display: 1.63" 360 x 360 LTPS LCD | Processor: Intel Atom | Onboard storage: 4GB | Battery duration: Up to 24h | Charging method: Conductive USB | IP rating: IP67 | Connectivity: Wi-Fi, Bluetooth
+Compatibility: Android 4.3+, iOS 9+ | Display: 1.63" 360 x 360 LTPS LCD | Processor: Intel Atom | Onboard storage: 4GB | Battery duration: Up to 24h | Charging method: Conductive USB | IP rating: IP67 | Connectivity: Wi-Fi, Bluetooth

 Vaguely reminiscent of other high-end round watches like the Moto 360 and Huawei Watch, the Q features a combination brushed and polished metal face - and a plastic back, so that can it can charge wirelessly.

-While the screen is lower resolution that some competitors, it is barely noticeable.
+While the screen is lower resolution than some competitors, it is barely noticeable.
 Perhaps the only annoyance on-screen is the so-called "flat tire" at the bottom, which means the screen isn't a perfect circle.
 This is to leave room for the ambient light sensor.

 So it certainly has the looks - and the innards look promising too.
 But at the end of the day, this watch isn't anything too special.

-Read the full review: Fossil Q Founder review
+Read the Fossil Q Founder review

 8. Tag Heuer Connected